 Check the right height

 Most homes in Brisbane’s flood-prone areas are lifted 8.5m above natural ground level.
 Other locations allow higher posts and pillars.
 To be sure, double check with your local council.
-Ask for your architect’s advice as well.
+Ask for your designer's advice as well.
 He/she may have suggestions based on the land survey he/she possesses.